 - A. Supporting the objectives and actions of the European Water Framework Directive and River Basin Management Plan for the Scotland River Basin District (2015-27); - B. Ensuring that any surface water resulting from the development, including during the construction phase, is treated through SuDS as a priority.
-This should meet the requirements of CIRIA SuDS Manual (C753); - C. Avoiding culverts and hard engineered drainage infrastructure unless it can be demonstrated that this is unavoidable; - D. Ensuring there is no pollution of any waterbody or ground water resource; - E. Delivering a positive impact on the wider green network, including the provision of buffer strips and improvements to green and blue infrastructure e.g. the removal of restrictions to fish passage where feasible; - F. Where proposals for change of use and/or significant redevelopment of land within the existing built environment are proposed, SuDS are assumed to be a requirement unless agreed otherwise with the relevant regulatory authorities.
+This should meet the requirements of CIRIA SuDS Manual (C753); - C. Avoiding culverts and hard engineered drainage infrastructure unless unavoidable; - D. Ensuring there is no pollution of any waterbody or ground water resource; - E. Improving access to water resources and waterways for active travel and recreation, unless this would result in an adverse impact on habitats or biodiversity; - F. Delivering a positive impact on the wider green network, including the provision of buffer strips and improvements to green & blue infrastructure e.g. the removal of restrictions to fish passage where feasible; - G. Where proposals for change of use and/or significant redevelopment of land within the existing built environment are proposed, SuDS are assumed to be a requirement unless agreed otherwise with the relevant regulatory authorities.